Keep it Simple – What is Mental Health First Aid?

 For additional resources to help employers discover the value of MHFA, please click here.

-Why Do Courses Need to Have Between 8-16 Delegates?
+Why Do Courses Need to Have a Set Number of Delegates?

 Why Do Students Have to be Aged 16 Years or Over?